PoisotLab/SimpleSDMLayers.jl/README.md

 When downloaded (using `SimpleSDMPredictor`), the layers are stored either in an `assets` subfolder of the current project (strongly advised against), or at the location determined by the `SDMLAYERS_PATH` environment variable.
+The datasets/providers with future models and scenarios also accept years.

 ### Plotting